lopezdsr/sql-query/sqlref/sql_reference.template.md

 A Boolean expression is one of the following:
 * A negation of a boolean expression using Boolean operator `NOT`.
 * A conjunction of boolean expressions using Boolean operator `AND`.
-* A conjunction of boolean expressions using Boolean operator `OR`.
+* A disjunction of boolean expressions using Boolean operator `OR`.
 * An `EXIST` predicate.
 * A *value expression* optionally followed by a *predicate*.